Should You Opt For A Recumbent Exercise Bike?

 Flywheel recumbent – A smoother alternative to the direct tension, the flywheel is large (the larger the smoother action) steel wheel that is turned via a belt as in a normal cycle.
 The wheel creates kinetic tension as a normal bike wheel might giving the feel of normal bike riding conditions.
 The belt is often sent through gears to make the belt tighter and create more resistance.
 To ensure good performance look for a bike with a wheel weighing at least 13kgs.

 Air – These machines create resistance from a flow of air that is created by a fan within the wheel when the wheel is turned.
-Not the quietest machine but sophisticated enough for a solid workout with smooth pedalling.
+Not the quietest machine but sophisticated enough for a solid workout with smooth pedaling.

-Whichever option you go for try and test drive the model first and find the most comfortable, user-friendly and durable machine you can.
+Whichever option you go for trial and test drive the model first and find the most comfortable, user-friendly and durable machine you can.
 Compared to most other exercise bikes recumbent is often the most expensive but consider the benefits before you opt for a cheaper model and consider that these bikes can last a lifetime if you select a quality bike initially.

 How Much Do They Cost?

 Most recumbent will cost anything from $200 through to $3000 depending on the build quality, features you require and capacities of the machine.
-For home use, the top end costs probably aren’t justifiable but a mid price model with as many top end features as possible can lead to a very satisfying purchase.
+For home use, the top end costs probably aren’t justifiable but a mid-price model with as many top end features as possible can lead to a very satisfying purchase.
 When it comes to recumbents there are some leading manufacturers with a long reliable history that can be trusted to provide quality machines.
 Look out for Schwinn recumbent exercise bikes, Cybex and Life Fitness.
-Schwinn are the recognised market leaders and their best selling model worth checking out is the Schwinn 230 recumbent bike retailing at circa $440, however, they have much more entry level and commercial high-end machines worth checking out.
+Schwinn are the recognised market leaders and their best selling model worth checking out is the Schwinn 230 recumbent bike retailing at circa $440, however, they have much more entry-level and commercial high-end machines worth checking out.

 A treadmill gives lots of health and exercise benefits to the consumer.
 Regular treadmill runners get to enjoy an increased level of stamina, improved endurance, higher strength alongside an all-around cardiovascular disease.
 These benefits lead to considerably increased fitness.